Guides

 email = models.EmailField(unique=True) # DB & validator in one line

-Form-Layer Validation with clean_email and clean
+Form-Layer Validation with Clean Logic

 class SignupForm(forms.ModelForm):